-Right Web is a program of the Institute for Policy Studies (IPS) that assesses the work of prominent organizations and individuals—both in and out of government—who promote aggressive or militaristic U.S. foreign and defense policies, with a special focus on the “war on terror” and the Middle East.
-Right Web aims to foster informed public debate about these policies with feature articles and profiles of individuals and organizations that examine political discourses and institutional allegiances over time.
+Right Web is an independent online publishing project based at the Institute for Policy Studies in Washington, D.C., that assesses the work of prominent organizations and individuals—both in and out of government—who promote aggressive or militaristic U.S. foreign and defense policies, with a special focus on the “war on terror” and the Middle East.
+Right Web aims to foster informed public debate about these policies by producing articles and profiles about individuals and organizations that examine political discourses and institutional allegiances over time.

-Please Note: Right Web and IPS neither represent nor endorse any of the individuals or groups profiled on our site.
+Please Note: Right Web neither represents nor endorses any of the individuals or groups profiled on this website.

-Inquiries or media requests can be sent to:
+Inquiries or media requests can be sent to firstname.lastname@example.org.